team-charls/homebrew-charls/README.md

 # homebrew-tap

 Homebrew formulae that allow installation of Team-Charls projects through the [Homebrew](https://brew.sh/) package manager.
-At the moment the only supported project is CharLS.
+At the moment the only supported project is CharLS v2.2.0.

 ## Installation